 The IpSonCompact can also be configured from within Max/Msp.
 The sample rate can be set, the threshold per input can be set and the outputs can be configured.
 The IpSonCompact also has a newer version of the Xport, which has a few improvements: the web-interface improved (more clear to configure) and the host settings are extended.
 It is easier to send the OSC data to more computers which are not in the same subnet (so called broadcast mode).

-3 time measurement inputs for 3 x ultrsonic distance measurement (srf05) All inputs have +5V and Gnd (0V) connection in order to easily connect sensors or actuators.
-All inputs do have an internal protection diode.
+– 3 time measurement inputs for 3 x ultrsonic distance measurement (srf05).
+All inputs have a +5V and GND (0V) connection in order to easily connect sensors or actuators.

 – All 14 outputs can be configured to be Pulse Width Modulation (8 bit) or digital (on/off)

 – Also all outputs do have an extra +5V and Gnd connection.

 – The IpSonCompact can deliver a maximum of 20mA per output

 – Internal: 912600 Baudrate rs232 16 bit